 where we suppressed momentum and time variables and $\tilde{I}_\att$ only contains scattering within the attractive branch.
 The transitions from the repulsive branch appears via the effective pump $P_\att(\bk,t) = W^{\att,\rep}_{\bk,\bk'=0}[1 + n_\att(\bk)]\rho_\rep(t) \approx W^{\att,\rep}_{\bk,\bk'=0} \rho_\rep(t)$.
 In the remainder of the paper, we calculate the attractive polaron dynamics by solving Eq.~\eqref{dotn_att}.

 We first analyze the attractive polaron density $\rho_\att(t)$ shown as solid lines in the inset of Fig.~\ref{fig:As}(c) for various pump strengths $\Omega$.
-An initial quadratic growth on the timescale $\sim E_B^{-1}$ (not visible) is followed by a linear growth until the time reaches the scale of the exciton nonradiative lifetime.
+An initial quadratic growth on a timescale $\sim E_B^{-1}$ (not visible) turns linear until the timescale of the exciton nonradiative lifetime is reached.
 The subsequent dynamics is qualitatively different depending on the pump strength.
-For small pump strengths, the density monotonically approaches its final value.
-In this case, most attractive polarons eventually decay nonradiatively and collisions within the attractive branch do not influence their density, which can be approximated by $\rho_{\rm att}(t)=(Z_{\rm rep}/Z_{\rm att})\Omega\tau_{\rm exc}[1-\exp(-Z_{\rm att}\gamma_{\rm exc} t)]$ when we ignore dynamics on short timescales $\sim\Gamma_{sc}^{-1}$ and we replace the attractive polaron spectral weight by a constant $Z_{\rm att}=Z_{\rm att}(0)$.
+For weak pumps, the density monotonically approaches its final value.
+In this case, most attractive polarons eventually decay nonradiatively and collisions within the attractive branch do not influence their density, which can be approximated by $\rho_{\rm att}(t)=(Z_{\rm rep}/Z_{\rm att})\Omega\tau_{\rm exc}[1-\exp(-Z_{\rm att}\gamma_{\rm exc} t)]$ when we ignore dynamics on short timescales $\sim\Gamma_{sc}^{-1}$ and replace the spectral weight by a constant $Z_{\rm att}=Z_{\rm att}(0)$.
 In contrast, for strong pumps, the density first overshoots and subsequently decays to the steady state.
 This is a consequence of a large occupation number of low-energy polarons building up over time, which enhances momentum relaxation to the light cone through stimulated scattering.
-Once this happens, radiative loss significantly depletes the population leading to a decrease of the density at late times (see Appendix \ref{app:total_att_dens} for details).
+Once this happens, radiative loss significantly depletes the population leading to a decrease of the density at late times, see also Appendix~\ref{A:slices}.

 The development of a strongly peaked occupation number at the edge of the light cone is clearly visible in the main panel of Fig.~\ref{fig:As}(c).
-The initially broad distribution accumulates over time at low momenta, where the relaxation rate $\Gamma_\att(\bk) = (1/V)\sum_{|\bq|<|\bk|} W_{\bq\bk}^{\att,\att}$ scales as $|\bk|^3$ (see Appendix~\ref{app:relax} for a derivation).
+The initially broad distribution accumulates over time at low momenta, where the relaxation rate $\Gamma_\att(\bk) = (1/V)\sum_{|\bq|<|\bk|} W_{\bq\bk}^{\att,\att}$ scales as $|\bk|^3$, see Appendix~\ref{app:relax}.
 Relaxation, therefore, slows down considerably at low momenta creating a bottleneck.
 Once they reach the light cone, however, polarons can decay rapidly by creating a photon, hence, suppressing the polaron occupation in the immediate vicinity of $k=0$.
-At larger times the occupation number at the edge of the light cones grows above one and stimulated scattering leads to the formation of a relatively narrow peak in the steady state (see Appendix~\ref{A:slices}).
+At later times the occupation number at the edge of the light cone grows above one and stimulated scattering leads to the formation of a relatively narrow peak in the steady state, cf. Appendix~\ref{A:slices}.